madebypixel02/Operating-Systems-Practices/Practical 1/README.md

 ## Introduction

-This practice proposes a series of activities with the aim the student can apply on a Unix system some of the concepts introduced in the subject.
+This practice proposes a series of activities with the aim the student can apply on a U system some of the concepts introduced in the subject.
 The student will have to do experiments and answer the proposed questions.
 You will also need to write a short program in *C* language.
 The practice can be developed on any *UNIX* system (the *UOC* facilitates **Ubuntu 14.04** distribution).
 It’s recommended that while you are doing the experiments there are no other users working on the system because the result of some experiments may depend on the system load.

 I will personally develop this practical activity from **Fedora Workstation 37** and **ArchLinux**.